linneacastro/applied-ai-system-project/reflection.md

 - If yes, describe at least one change and why you made it.
 Here is one change made to the Priority.
 Priority is now  IntEnum (new) This replaces the free int field.
 Callers can now only pass Priority.LOW, Priority.MEDIUM, or Priority.HIGH.
 Before there could be ambiguous values passed in like 99 or -1 that made their way to build_plan().

+A second change came in Week 9: I split the RAG code into `pawpal_rag.py` (load, chunk, embed, retrieve) and `pawpal_rag_service.py` (the class the app holds).
+Streamlit reruns the script on every interaction, so without that split the embedding model would reload on every click.

 ---